zyxzyxzyx12/fgpt/README.md

 # ChatUI

-Another ChatUI for ChimeraGPT + Poe models.
+Another ChatUI for ChimeraGPT.

 ![Chatbot UI](./public/screenshots/SUS.jpg)

-## what you lookin' at bruh
+## They company behind the api recently removed their connection with Poe.